Enjoy Your Life!

 * Be patient.
 Remember that there is an end to every trial.
-Instead of giving into temptation, press closer into God and ask Him to renew your strength during a hard time.
+Instead of giving in to temptation, press closer to God and ask Him to renew your strength during a hard time.
 If you don’t see immediate answers to your prayers, keep praying, and expect God to answer them at exactly the right time.

 * Personalize Scripture verses.
 Every day, read the Bible and invite God to lead you to Scripture passages that relate to your current experiences.
 Then paraphrase them in a personal way, either aloud or by writing down God’s fresh messages for you.